-To book Kevin Fong OBE please contact a JLA agent.
+To book Kevin Fong OBE please contact your JLA Agent.

 Kevin is both astrophysicist, medical specialist and a natural storyteller.
 After working with NASA he specialised in lessons from the effects of extremes on human physiology.
 He is also part of hospital Emergency Response and Major Incident Planning, as well as an air ambulance Emergency Doctor.
 All of this provides a unique insight into how we all cope with risk and making decisions under pressure, as well as teamwork.
 He’s published Extremes – probing the limits of the human body, and presented science programmes covering everything from travelling to Mars to the Klondike gold rush.

-Dr Kevin Fong is a Consultant in Anaesthesia at University College Hospital in London, part of their Emergency Response and Major Incident Planning Teams, and is an Emergency Doctor with the Kent, Surrey & Sussex Air Ambulance.
-He holds degrees in Astrophysics, Medicine and Engineering, and is also a science and medical broadcaster and writer.
+Professor Kevin Fong is a Consultant in Anaesthesia at University College Hospital in London, part of their Emergency Response and Major Incident Planning Teams, and is an Emergency Doctor with the Kent, Surrey & Sussex Air Ambulance.
+He specialises in risk, decision making and innovation, holds degrees in Astrophysics, Medicine and Engineering, and is also a science and medical broadcaster and writer.

 JLA Speakers Breakfast - May 2012